The eigenvalue decomposition of normal matrices by the skew-symmetric part: Introduction

-\paragraph{Contributions} In this paper, we show that real normal matrices, with orthogonal matrices as a special case, admit a fast factorization to the eigenvalue decomposition (EVD) by leveraging a structure that does not exist in the complex setting.
-This method is a DODO-like approach.
-In most cases,\footnote{The precise meaning of ``most cases'' will be described later in \cref{sec:best_worst_case}.} if a normal matrix $A\in\mathbb{R}^{n\times n}$ has $r$ real eigenvalues ($r$ does not need to be known in advance), its EVD can be obtained by solving the rank $n-r$ EVP of the skew-symmetric part of $A$, plus a $r\times r$ symmetric EVP.
-We provide a complexity analysis of the method and compare its numerical performance with existing algorithms.
-When all eigenvalues have distinct imaginary parts, the method is as fast as obtaining the Hessenberg factorization of a dense matrix.
-It facilitates efficiently computing the matrix logarithm of orthogonal matrices, the main computational bottleneck for calculating Riemannian logarithms and Karcher means on matrix manifolds.
-Moreover, it also finds applications in generalized EVPs \cite{BUNSEGERSTNER1991741,CHARLIER1990} and computation of Pisarenko frequency estimates \cite{Cybenko85}. \paragraph{Reproducibility} An implementation of the method, as well as the codes to perform all experiments presented in this paper, are available at \url{https://github.com/smataigne/NormalEVP.jl}. \paragraph{Notation} We use the notation $\mathrm{sym}(A)$ and $\mathrm{skew}(A)$ to denote, respectively, the symmetric part $\frac{A+A^T}{2}$ and the skew-symmetric part $\frac{A-A^T}{2}$ of the matrix $A$. $A_{a:b}$ denotes the selection of \emph{columns} indexed by $a$ to $b$ included and $A_{a:b,c:d}$ refers to the submatrix of \emph{rows} $a$ to $b$ and \emph{columns} $c$ to $d$ included. $I_n$ denotes the identity matrix of size $n\times n$.
+\paragraph{Contributions} In this paper, we show that real normal matrices, with orthogonal matrices as a special case, admit a fast factorization to the eigenvalue decomposition (EVD) by exploiting the structure of their invariant spaces.
+This structure only exists in the real setting.
+In most cases,\footnote{The precise meaning of ``most cases'' is described in \cref{sec:best_worst_case}.} if a normal matrix $A\in\mathbb{R}^{n\times n}$ has $r$ real eigenvalues ($r$ does not need to be known in advance), its EVD can be obtained by solving the rank $n-r$ EVP of the skew-symmetric part of $A$, plus a $r\times r$ symmetric EVP.
+The method is designed for matrices where $r\ll n$, a frequent property of random orthogonal matrices (e.g., Haar-distributed).
+We provide a stability and a complexity analysis of the method and compare its numerical performance with existing algorithms.
+When all eigenvalues have distinct imaginary parts, i.e., well-separated in floating point arithmetic, the method has the same operation count as the Hessenberg factorization of a dense matrix.
+When the imaginary parts of the eigenvalues are clustered, we propose refinement steps based on theoretical bounds that allow to maintain a user-specified accuracy of the decomposition.
+We corroborate our results in a suite of experiments.
+The method facilitates efficiently computing the matrix logarithm of orthogonal matrices, the main computational bottleneck for calculating Riemannian logarithms and barycenters on matrix manifolds.
+In particular in these applications, the EVP is an intermediate computation used in iterative algorithms where speed is more important than accuracy to machine precision.
+In addition, the normal EVP also finds applications in generalized EVPs \cite{BUNSEGERSTNER1991741,CHARLIER1990} and computation of Pisarenko frequency estimates \cite{Ammar1988determination, Cybenko85}. \paragraph{Overview} \Cref{sec:preliminaries} introduces the essential properties of the normal EVP and related concepts. \Cref{sec:normal_EVP} presents theoretical results that lead to the exact arithmetic formulation of our method for the normal EVP: \cref{alg:schur_decomposition}.
+In \cref{sec:accuracy}, we analyze the impact of floating-point arithmetic through a sensitivity analysis of the invariant spaces of the skew-symmetric part with respect to perturbations of the original matrix; this yields \cref{alg:schur_decomposition_floating}. \Cref{sec:exp_accuracy} corroborates the perturbation analysis through a series of experiments.
+In \cref{sec:best_worst_case}, we examine the computational complexity of the algorithm and validate the analysis with timing experiments.
+Finally, in \cref{sec:karcher_mean}, we apply \cref{alg:schur_decomposition_floating} to enhance the performance of Riemannian gradient descent for computing the Riemannian barycenter on $\mathrm{SO}(n)$. \paragraph{Reproducibility} An implementation of the method, as well as the codes to perform all experiments presented in this paper, are available at \url{https://github.com/smataigne/NormalEVP.jl}. \paragraph{Notation} We write $A=[a_{ij}]_{i,j=1}^n$ to denote matrix entries.
+We use $\mathrm{sym}(A)\coloneq\frac{A+A^\top }{2}$ and $\mathrm{skew}(A)\coloneq\frac{A-A^\top }{2}$ for, respectively, the symmetric part and the skew-symmetric part of the matrix $A$. $A_{a:b}$ denotes the selection of \emph{columns} indexed by $a$ to $b$ included and $A_{a:b,c:d}$ refers to the submatrix of \emph{rows} $a$ to $b$ and \emph{columns} $c$ to $d$ included.
+The Frobenius norm and the spectral norm are denoted $\|\cdot\|_\mathrm{F}$ and $\|\cdot\|_2$, respectively.
+The identity matrix of size $n\times n$ is denoted $I_n$.
 Since orthogonal transformations are central to normal EVPs, we recall the notation for the orthogonal group $\mathrm{O}(n)$ defined as